Maestro (2021 film): Production

 In September 2019, The Times of India reported that Nithiin's father Sudhakar Reddy acquired the rights for the Telugu remake of Andhadhun (2018).
 In February 2020, Nithiin confirmed that he will be featuring in the same.
 Directed by Merlapaka Gandhi, the film was formally launched with a pooja ceremony in that month.
 The music is composed by Mahati Swara Sagar while J. Yuvaraj is signed as the director of photography.
 In March 2021, the film's title was unveiled as Maestro.

-In September 2020, Tamannaah and Nabha Natesh were cast in the roles played by Tabu and Radhika Apte respectively in the original.
+In September 2020, Tamannaah Bhatia and Nabha Natesh were cast in the roles played by Tabu and Radhika Apte respectively in the original.
 Tamannaah sought not to emulate Tabu, but give the character her own interpretation, and avoided re-watching Andhadhun.
 Nabha noted that her character "will be tweaked" to suit the Telugu nativity.

 Principal photography was originally scheduled to begin in November 2020, but ultimately began in Dubai in December.
 Filming took place in Hyderabad in March 2021.
 Due to the COVID-19 lockdown in India, filming was paused for two months i.e., April and May.
 The final schedule resumed on 14 June 2021 in Errum Manzil, Hyderabad, and ended on 20 June.